5 more tips for an amicable divorce

 2. Understand the task at hand

-Try and separate the emotional from the negotiations.
+Try and separate the emotions from the negotiations.
 You must attend to the emotional process and recognise when it’s getting in the way of getting you what’s really important to you, but try not to let it interfere with rational thinking.
-Try to spot different emotional thinking traps… for example an affair is a betrayal and breach of trust but it doesn’t make your partner untrustworthy in all aspect of life – this is an example of ‘overgeneralisation’.
-You can find out more about thinking distortions and how to side step through our article on common ‘thinking distortions’ – email us for a copy.
+Try to spot different emotional thinking traps… for example, an affair is a betrayal and breach of trust but it doesn’t make your partner untrustworthy in all aspects of life – this is an example of ‘overgeneralisation’.
+You can find out more about thinking distortions and how to sidestep through our article on common ‘thinking distortions’ – email us for a copy.

 3. Set Goals